 The spacious and bright media center was recently remodeled and now houses over 20,000 books, videotapes and other audiovisual materials.
 Student and staff also have access to the center’s digital video equipment, which are used in collaborative projects in the upper grades.

-Central Courtyard and Peace Garden
+Outdoor Classroom and Peace Garden